alisay/p2p-internet-workshop/general/pre-workshop-survey.md

     ```

-1. Below are some reasons we think people will come to Toronto Mesh workshops.
+1. Below are some reasons we think people will come to the workshops.
 Some of these reasons may overlap with the reasons you suggested above.
 How important were these reasons to you? _(Not at all important, Slightly important, Important, Very important, N/A)_

     - Improve your knowledge of networking and the internet
     - Join an active project or group of enthusiasts